mokhtarabadi/meuse/docs/installation/docker-deployment/_index.md

 The Meuse container uses an entrypoint script that:

-1. **Checks for existing setup**: On startup, it checks if `/app/git-data/myindex.git` exists
+1. **Checks for existing setup**: On startup, it checks if `/app/git-data/myindex` exists
 2. **Initializes if needed**: If not found, it automatically:
-    - Creates a bare Git repository
+    - Creates a non-bare Git repository
     - Generates `config.json` using environment variables
     - Commits the configuration to the repository
     - Sets proper permissions for the meuse user